Orleans, Nebraska

 Orleans is a village in Harlan County, Nebraska, United States.
-The population was 386 at the 2010 census.
+The population was 341 at the 2020 census.

 History

+Some of the first settlers around Orleans were forty men from eastern Nebraska who camped nearby in August 1870 and began staking homestead claims.

-Orleans was founded in the 1870s.
+The hamlet of Orleans was founded in the 1870s.
 It was likely named after Orleans, Massachusetts.

 Geography

 According to the United States Census Bureau, the village has a total area of 0.60 sqmi, all land.